Course Coordinator:Helen Stallman (hstallman@usc.edu.au) School:School of Health and Behavioural Sciences

 |

 A 12-unit course will have total of 150 learning hours which will include directed study hours (including online if required), self-directed learning and completion of assessable tasks.
-Directed study hours may vary by location.
 Student workload is calculated at 12.5 learning hours per one unit.

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

-You are expected to attend all face to face workshops.
-For any lectures that are missed you will need to demonstrate to your course coordinator that you have covered the required material.
+You are required to attend all face to face workshops.
+For any workshops that are missed you will need to demonstrate to your course coordinator that you have covered the required material.
 This will usually take the form of a detailed summary and reflection of the Directed Study Activities for the missed lecture.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.